cowprotocol/cow-sdk/packages/trading/README.md

 - `buyTokenDecimals` - the buy token decimals
 - `amount` - the amount to sell/buy in atoms

 > When sell token is a blockchain native token (ETH for Ethereum), then order will be created as an on-chain transaction.
-See [postSellNativeCurrencyOrder](#postSellNativeCurrencyOrder)
+See the `postSellNativeCurrencyOrder` method below for more details.

 #### Example